ChristopherJHart/ChristopherJHart.github.io/_posts/2022-05-28-Creating-A-Simple-Free-Blog-Hugo.md

 Resolving deltas: 100% (146/146), done.
 ```

+> **Note**: The theme you choose may have additional instructions!
+Consult the documentation for the theme that you choose to see if any additional steps need to be taken to properly install your theme.

 ## Modify Hugo Configuration

 Now we need to modify the `config.toml` file within the root of our blog site to personalize the site further.
 You will most likely want to modify the following fields: